-5. Which are the specific areas to be monitored for danger trees?

-6. Landings must be large enough to land two-thirds of the length of the average log being yarded.
+- 5. Which are the specific areas to be monitored for danger trees?
+Answer: All of the above - 6.
+Landings must be large enough to land two-thirds of the length of the average log being yarded.

 7. Straight downhill yarding on steep slopes: